ollyisonit/mtoa-remote-smedge-submit-script/README.md

 # MtoA Remote Smedge Submit Script

-A cleaned-up version simple script I used to manage syncing my remote render directories and Smedge config files for my short film [Whittled Down](https://whittleddownfilm.ollyglenn.com/).
+A simple Maya script for syncing remote render directories and generating config files for the Smedge render manager.
 This uses `robocopy` for file syncing, so it's Windows-only.

 ## How It Works
 ![](readme-assets/UI-screenshot.PNG)